Verify Rust Standard Library Effort

 Solutions must be automated using one of the tools previously approved and listed here:

-• Any new tool that participants want to enable will require an application using the Issue template Tool application.
+• Any new tool that participants want to enable will require an application using the tool application template.

 • The tool will be analyzed by an independent committee consisting of members from the Rust open-source developers and AWS